Real-time PCR is a specialized technique that delivers far more information about your DNA or RNA than end-point PCR.

 If you require absolute accuracy in quantification and want spot on standard curves, use a pipettor calibrated for low volume pipetting (such as a P2 or P10).

 This will ensure reproducibility between replicates and make sure that when you are measuring efficiency based on the standard curve, that you are truly measuring efficiency of the reaction and not your pipetting skill.
-To learn more about pipetting accuracy, take a look at this article.
+Read more to learn more about pipetting accuracy.

 One of the biggest causes of contamination is from using the same pipettors for extraction or handling PCR products post-run for reaction set up.
 Even if aerosol resistant tips are used all the time, this is a big no-no. Buy a complete set of pipettors that are used for PCR set up and nothing else.